MichaelCStrauss/ECE4078_Lab/AutoNav/README.md

 Running our code for this milestone should be simple:

 Simply run the file `autonav.py`: as `python3 autonav.py`.
+Additionally, to use the keyboard for navigation: `python3 autonav.py keyboard`

 We have not modified the SDF files.